-“While I was eating my meat we heard the war cry!
+“While I was eating my meat, we heard the war cry!
 We all rushed out and saw a warrior riding at top speed from the lower camp, giving the warning as he came.
-Then we heard the reports of the soldiers’ guns, which sounded differently from the guns fired by our people in battle.
+Then we heard the reports of the soldiers’ guns, which sounded different from those fired by our people in battle.

 “I ran to my teepee and seized my gun, a bow, and a quiver full of arrows.
-I already had my stone war club, for you know we usually carry those by way of ornament.
-Just as I was about to set out to meet Reno, a body of soldiers appeared nearly opposite us, at the edge of a long line of cliffs across the river.
+I already had my stone war club, for we usually carry those by way of ornament.
+Just as I was about to meet Reno, a body of soldiers appeared nearly opposite us at the edge of a long line of cliffs across the river.

-“All of us who were mounted and ready immediately started down the stream toward the ford.
-There were Oglala, Minneconjou, Cheyenne, and some Unkpapa, and those around me seemed to be nearly all very young men.
+“All who were mounted and ready immediately started down the stream toward the ford.
+There were Oglala, Minneconjou, Cheyenne, and some Unkpapa; those around me seemed to be nearly all very young men.

 “‘Behold, there is among us a young woman!’
 I shouted.
 ‘Let no young man hide behind her garment!’
 I knew that would make those young men brave.

 “The woman was Tashenamani, or Moving Robe, whose brother had just been killed in the fight with Three Stars.
-Holding her brother’s war staff over her head, and leaning forward upon her charger, she looked as pretty as a bird.
-Always when there is a woman in the charge, it causes the warriors to vie with one another in displaying their valor,” he added.
+Holding her brother’s war staff over her head and leaning forward upon her charger, she looked as pretty as a bird.
+Always when a woman is in the charge, it causes the warriors to vie with one another in displaying their valor,” he added.

 “My friend, was Sitting Bull in this fight?”
 I inquired.

-“I did not see him there, but I learned afterward that he was among those who met Reno, and that was three or four of the white man’s miles from Custer’s position.
+“I did not see him there, but I learned afterward that he was among those who met Reno, three or four of the white man’s miles from Custer’s position.
 Later he joined the attack upon Custer but was not among the foremost.

 “When the troops were surrounded on two sides, with the river on the third, the order came to charge!
-There were many very young men, some of whom had only a war staff or a stone war club in hand, who plunged into the column, knocking the men over and stampeding their horses.
+Many very young men, some of whom had only a war staff or a stone war club in hand, plunged into the column, knocking the men over and stampeding their horses.

-“Presently some of the soldiers remounted and fled along the ridge toward Reno’s position; but they were followed by our warriors, like hundreds of blackbirds after a hawk.
+“Presently, some of the soldiers remounted and fled along the ridge toward Reno’s position; but they were followed by our warriors, like hundreds of blackbirds after a hawk.
 A larger body remained together at the upper end of a little ravine and fought bravely until they were cut to pieces.
-I had always thought that white men were cowards, but I had a great respect for them after this day.
+I had always thought that white men were cowards, but I greatly respected them after this day.

 “It is generally said that a young man with nothing but a war staff in his hand broke through the column and knocked down the leader very early in the fight.
-We supposed him to be the leader, because he stood up in full view, swinging his big knife [sword] over his head, and talking loud.
-Someone unknown afterward shot the chief, and he was probably killed also; for if not, he would have told of the deed, and called others to witness it.
+We supposed him to be the leader because he stood in full view, swinging his big knife [sword] over his head and talking loudly.
+Someone unknown afterward shot the chief, and he was probably killed also; if not, he would have told of the deed and called others to witness it.
 So it is that no one knows who killed the Long-Haired Chief [General Custer].

 “After the first rush was over, coups were counted as usual on the bodies of the slain.
-You know four coups [or blows] can be counted on the body of an enemy, and whoever counts the first one [touches it for the first time] is entitled to the ‘first feather.’
+You know four coups [or blows] can be counted on an enemy’s body, and whoever counts the first one [touches it for the first time] is entitled to the ‘first feather.’

 “There was an Indian here called Appearing Elk, who died a short time ago.
 He was slightly wounded in the charge.
 He had some of the weapons of the Long-Haired Chief, and the Indians used to say jokingly after we came upon the reservation that Appearing Elk must have killed the Chief because he had his sword!
 However, the scramble for plunder did not begin until all were dead.
 I do not think he killed Custer, and if he had, the time to claim the honor was immediately after the fight.

 “Many lies have been told of me.
 Some say that I killed the Chief, and others that I cut out the heart of his brother [Tom Custer], because he had caused me to be imprisoned.
-Why in that fight the excitement was so great that we scarcely recognized our dearest friends!
+The excitement was so great in that fight that we scarcely recognized our dearest friends!
 Everything was done like lightning.
-After the battle we young men were chasing horses all over the prairie, while the old men and women plundered the bodies; and if any mutilating was done, it was by the old men.
+After the battle, we young men were chasing horses all over the prairie while the old men and women plundered the bodies, and if any mutilating was done, it was by the old men.

 Follow-up to Eastman’s Tale: